Irish neutrality during World War II: Policy

+Early years of World War II in Europe (1939-1941).
+Note the position of Ireland with respect to the United Kingdom and Nazi Germany.

 For de Valera, the purpose of a neutral stance was to maintain Irish independence.
 Nonetheless, he had no sympathy for the Axis.
 While the revolutionaries of the Irish War of Independence sought the support of the Central Powers, they realized that, in the long term, Irish national security depended on Great Britain and Ireland being, if not allies, at least not enemies.
 As early as 1920, de Valera noted that:

 An independent Ireland would see its own independence in jeopardy the moment it saw the independence of Britain seriously threatened.
 Mutual self-interest would make the people of these two islands, if both independent, the closest of allies in a moment of real national danger to either.

 This statement reflected a point de Valera had made as early as 1918 (when writing to President of the United States Woodrow Wilson, seeking that the United States formally recognise the Irish Republic as an independent state):

 Ireland is quite ready by treaty to ensure England's safety against the danger of foreign powers seeking to use Ireland as a basis of attack against her.

 After the Italian conquest of Abyssinia in 1936, de Valera said at the League of Nations:

 peace is dependent upon the will of the great States.
 All the small States can do, if the statesmen of the greater States fail in their duty, is resolutely to determine that they will not become the tools of any great Power and that they will resist with whatever strength they may possess every attempt to force them into a war against their will.

 Months before the outbreak of war, de Valera gave a statement to the Associated Press which appeared in newspapers on 20 February 1939:

 The desire of the Irish people and the desire of the Irish Government is to keep our nation out of war.
 The aim of Government policy is to maintain and to preserve our neutrality in the event of war.
 The best way and the only way to secure our aim is to put ourselves in the best position possible to defend ourselves so that no one can hope to attack us or violate our territory with impunity.
 We know, of course, that should attack come from a power other than Great Britain, Great Britain in her own interest must help us to repel it.